The class creates dance moves based on how they feel when they eat their favorite healthy snack foods.

 - Tell them they are going to create a final "Food Dance," but this time with snack foods.

 - Ask them to think of their favorite healthy snack food, how eating it makes them feel, and to think of a movement to show that feeling (see below).

 - Explain that they will each say the name of their favorite healthy snack food while they do their movement.

 - You should give the first example.
 You can say the word "pretzels" as you jump up and down to show "excited."

-- The next student should repeat your food and movement and then say and perform their own, and so on until the last student, who must repeat all that came before her or him (see below for an easier version of this activity).
+- The next student should repeat your food and movement and then say and perform their own, and so on until the last student, who must repeat all that came before her or him.

 - If a student names a food or drink high in added sugar or fat, gently guide her or him to think of a healthier choice.